- 7 min read

 Annotating the Petronas Towers with Polygons | Unitlab Annotate

 This allows you to differentiate one cat from another even if they overlap.
+Instance segmentation can also specify the number of objects present in an image, making it possible to count and distinguish each object individually.

 A sample coordinate system for the first Petronas Tower in COCO format would look like this: